10.32.03.02

 (b) Certified to participate in the Medicare Program, as enacted by Title XVIII of the Social Security Act.

-(5) "Applicant" means an individual who applies to the State Board of Physicians for licensure as a physician assistant, or for approval of a delegation agreement.
+(4) “Applicant” means an individual who applies to the State Board of Physicians for licensure as a physician assistant.

 (15) “Drug sample” means a unit of a prescription drug that is intended to promote the sale of the drug and is not intended for sale.